-During the financial year, an impairment loss of RM70,000 (2021: RM nil) was recognised in the profit or loss for the plant and machineries in progress.
-The directors estimated the recoverable amount of the capital work in progress relates to construction of plant and machineries and factory building at RM6,730,000 and RM4,100,000 (2021: RM6,800,000 and RM3,900,000) respectively based on the fair value less costs of disposals of the assets, with reference to an independent valuation carried out by a professional valuer.
+During the financial year, an impairment loss of RM30,000 (2022: RM70,000) was recognised in the profit or loss for the plant and machineries in progress.
+The Directors estimated the recoverable amount of the capital work in progress relates to construction of plant and machineries and factory building at RM6,700,000 and RM4,100,000 (2022: RM6,730,000 and RM4,100,000) respectively based on the fair value less costs of disposals of the assets, with reference to a valuation carried out by an independent professional valuer.
 The fair value estimate is within Level 3 of the fair value hierarchy.
 The key assumptions used in estimating the fair value are the replacement costs of the assets and the accrued depreciation for age and obsolescence.